Skip to content

 N-NMS

-Behold!
-The Maiden6a within a belly will take hold, and she will give birth to a son and they will summon the Name of Himself, God With Ourselves ("Immanuel"), that which is being translated, the God in company with ourselves.
+Behold! the Virgin Maiden6a she will hold within a belly, and she will bring forth a son and they will summon the Name of Himself, God With Ourselves ("Immanuel"), who is that which is being translated, the God in company with ourselves.

 LITV Translation: